AdobeDocs/learning-manager.en/help/migrated/integration-admin/feature-summary/connectors.md

 The primary objectives of this integration are as follows:

 * Users can generate revenue by selling courses on Adobe Learning Manager or on a Headless learning interface.
-* Enable Adobe Commerce integration to the platform to sell courses using Learning Manager’s native app and AEM.
+* Enable Adobe Commerce integration to the platform to sell courses using Learning Manager's native app and AEM.
-* Allow Learning Manager’s customers to offer formal learning in the form of paid courses.
+* Allow Learning Manager's customers to offer formal learning in the form of paid courses.
 * Enable learners to preview courses before deciding to purchase the training.

-### Adobe Learning Manager native
+#### Adobe Learning Manager native

 **Integration Administrator**

 1. On the Integration Administrator page, add the Adobe Commerce connector.
 Get the authentications from the application that was created in Adobe Commerce.
 1. Once Adobe Commerce is enabled, eCommerce is enabled on Adobe Learning Manager.
 The data from Learning Manager to Adobe Commerce is synced according to a schedule.
 The data includes all the training (paid) along with the metadata (users, skills, author name, price etc.).

+>[!NOTE]
+>
-**Note:**  `Adobe Learning manager and Adobe Commerce have different logins.`
+>Adobe Learning manager and Adobe Commerce have different logins.

-## AEM
+### AEM

 In this mode, a Learner takes the course off an AEM-based site, which is built by using AEM-based templates and components.